odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 What personal information do we collect from the people using Portfolio?

-When installing Family Album Synchronizer, as appropriate, you may be asked to allow Portfolio to have the permissions to access user's audio record, external storage or other details to help you synchronize (upload) user's files to the file server.
+On Android device, when installing Portfolio for file synchronization, as appropriate, you may be asked to allow Portfolio to have the permissions to access user's audio record, external storage or other details to help you synchronize (upload) user's files to the file server.

-Portfolio has no plan to use third party services, e.g. Google's Advertising and Google Analytics.
+Portfolio is planned to use third party advertisement services, e.g. Google's Advertising, but not planning to analysis user's data with third part services, e.g. Google Analytics.

-We want to inform users of this application that user's Personal Information will not be used anywhere except for managing files at server.
+We want to inform users of Portfolio v0.8 that user's Personal Information will not be used anywhere else except for managing files at server.

 AdMob & AdSense advertising requirements can be summed up by AdMob & AdSense advertising principles.
 They are put in place to provide a positive experience